 Where to Eat on Campus

 You’ll find plenty of choices among meal plan options, where to eat, what kind of food to choose from and how to stretch your food budget.
-From local food options (nearly 15% of food served on campus comes from local sources) to the very popular BFD (breakfast for dinner) and steak nights, to ways to meet dietary restrictions, you’ll have lots of options at Appalachian.
+From local food options (more than 25% of food served on campus comes from local sources) to the very popular BFD (breakfast for dinner) and steak nights, to ways to meet dietary restrictions, you’ll have lots of options at Appalachian.

 Where to Hang Out